For their patients’ sake, nephrologists need to become more comfortable with end-of-life care

 “Unfortunately, these discussions often occur late in illness, when patients are suffering and are

-often too ill to make decisions for themselves,” says lead author Sara Davison, MD, assistant professor of medicine and bioethics at the
+often too ill to make decisions for themselves,” says lead author Sara Davison, MD, assistant professor of medicine and bioethics at the University of Alberta in Canada.
+While the decision to withdraw or withhold care should never be a simple one, “if physicians feel so unprepared, patients are left to suffer,” Dr. Davison says.

 One of the biggest barriers physicians face in dealing with end-of-life issues, according to Dr. Davison, is fear of causing even more suffering.
 Many, she says, are concerned that even broaching such subjects as death, dying, and withholding treatment will lead to despair and loss of hope.
 Addressing these issues, however, tends to have the opposite effect.
 When patients are allowed to talk openly about their fears, Dr. Davison says, they can then “align their hopes with the future.
 We can’t change the fact the patients are going to die, but we can meet their needs and give them dignity.”